ksolano220/sentra/README.md

   "amount": 5000
 }

-These actions are intercepted by the Sentra runtime layer.
+Each action is routed through Sentra before execution.

+---

-# Threat Model
+## Threat Model

-The system focuses on detecting risky agent behavior such as:
+Sentra focuses on detecting:

-- excessive financial transfers
+- excessive or abnormal financial transfers
 - unauthorized data access
-- data exfiltration
+- data exfiltration attempts
+- cross-boundary operations
 - unsafe multi-step action sequences

-The runtime layer assigns risk scores and determines whether actions should be blocked.

-See docs/threat_model.md for more details.
+The system evaluates both individual actions and cumulative behavior over time.

+---

+## Example Failure Mode

+An agent:

+1. reads internal data
+2. processes it
+3. sends it externally

+Each step may appear valid.

+Together, they represent data exfiltration.

+Sentra evaluates both individual actions and cumulative behavior, and can halt execution before the final step.

+---

+## Repository Structure

+agent/
+  intake_agent.py
+  eligibility_agent.py
+  disbursement_agent.py
+  orchestrator.py
+  tools.py

+supervisor/
+  main.py
+  rules.py
+  risk.py
+  storage.py

+dashboard/
+  app.py

+docs/
+  architecture.md
+  threat_model.md

+---

-# Monitoring
+## Monitoring

-All agent actions and runtime decisions are logged to a monitoring dashboard.
+All agent actions and runtime decisions are logged and visualized.

 The dashboard provides visibility into:

 - agent behavior
 - risk scores
-- rule violations
+- rule evaluations
-- execution decisions
+- execution outcomes

+---

-# Prototype Scope
+## Prototype Scope

-This project demonstrates the feasibility of runtime supervision for AI agents.
+This project demonstrates the feasibility of runtime governance at the execution layer.

-It is not intended to be a full governance platform.
+It is not a production system.
-The objective is to prove that an inline runtime layer can intercept and control agent tool usage.

-# IBM AI Experiential Learning Lab

-This project is being developed as part of the IBM SkillsBuild AI Experiential Learning Lab.

-The prototype demonstrates how runtime controls can improve the safety of autonomous AI systems.
+It is a proof of concept showing that agent behavior can be constrained by controlling execution, not just generation.